gorgeous-george/smart_tracker/development_log.md

 ***
 #### 2.2 Installing Docker

-- open the terminal on Ubuntu
+- open terminal on Ubuntu
 - remove any Docker files that are running in the system
 - check if the system is up-to-date
 - install Docker